 Types of Market Risk

 Interest Rate Risk: It means fluctuations in interest rate caused by a change in fundamental factors, like monetary policy.

 Currency Risk: It refers to a loss of money due to change in the price of a currency.
 It usually occurs for investors involved in international trade and investment.

 Equity Risk: It is the risk arising due to change in stock prices of a company.
 It is considered to have high market volatility.

 Commodity Risk: This occurs due to variations in prices of commodities, such as crude oil and metal that indirectly has an impact on equity.

 Current Scenario Risk: This includes the impact of a change in company’s position due to political situations, and emergency.

 Certain volatile conditions comprise of just a small part of risk, which brings down the market and increases the possibility of losses.
 It is important to acknowledge that even stocks with low market volatility, may face a sudden decline due to unexpected circumstances, like unexpected litigation or bankruptcy filing, and prove to be a risky investment.

-“Volatility is far from synonymous with risk.” – Warren Buffett:
+As per Warren Buffett “Volatility is far from synonymous with risk.”